The Skill Of Negotiating 14/09/2014

 Same goes to a male who possesses emotional intelligence.

-This is what I often remind my family of; money was created for two main functions
+This is what I often remind my family of; money was created for three main functions;

-Yes in this world it all goes back to money, because money is the unit used to establish and confirm exchange and fairness after a deal has been closed.
+Yes in this world it all goes back to money, because money is the unit used to establish and confirm exchange, recognition and fairness.

-Money moves like leaves blown by current and flows as liquid, like water where it recognises a pathway to flow freely like water in a river or canal.
+Money moves like leaves blown by current and flows as liquid, like water where it recognizes a pathway to flow freely like water in a river or canal.
+Money loves to move.
+Money loves to return home with more of himself.
+Money love storehouses.

-Therefore when we negotiate we negotiate in order to come to a fair deal, opening new pathways for each other.
+Therefore when we negotiate we negotiate in order to come to a favorable good deal, opening new pathways for each other.

 But most of the time somebody always get a raw deal because of four main reasons;